domonkosgyomorey/simple_os_template/README.md

 But I would like to expand this project a modular way, so I can put moduls what I need in a sertain project.

+_(By the way.
+This is my first real OS dev repo, so do not judge me for some stupid mistake, I am in the learning process in this topic yet.)_

 Attension !<br>
 In the x86_64 folder has the hardware specific code<br>
 For whos want run this code on other platform